antarctica/bas-style-kit-docs/site/_components/alert.md

 </nav>
 {% endexample %}

+{% capture alert_content %}
+The required `data-bsk-role="cookie-notice"` attribute is missing from this example so that it's visible.
+{% endcapture %}
+{% include bas-style-kit/bsk-snippet--alert.html
+  variant="info"
+  style="outline"
+  content=alert_content
+%}

 If using a cookie notice with a [navbar]({{ '/components/navbar' | prepend: site.baseurl }}) as part of fluid-width
 design: